lisa-butler/My-Dive-Log/README.md

 ![logged_out.html](log/static/images/loggedout.jpg)

 **Register:**
 This page contains a registration form that the user fills out.
 The form will return an error if the user inputs the wrong details, ie. spaces where they shouldnt be/wrong characters in passwords/passwords dont match.
-When the user has correctly filled out the form they are redirected to the home page of the app.
+When the user has correctly filled out the form they are redirected to the home page of the app where they are automatically logged in and their username is dispalyed at the top of the page.

 ![register_user.html](log/static/images/register.jpg)